cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 CCTV cameras are installed in lecture halls, libraries, entrances, and outdoor areas.
 These cameras continuously monitor activity and help deter theft, vandalism, and suspicious behaviour.
 2. **Access Control Systems (Student ID Cards)**
 Certain rooms require student ID card access.
 This ensures that only authorised students and staff or who has a card  can enter restricted areas such as labs or staff-only zones.
-3. **Physical Security (Security Guards)**
+3. **Security On-Campus**
-Campus security personnel are present around campus, especially during late hours.
+Campus security personnel are present around campus, especially during late hours and there’s also an emergency contact present everywhere.
 They monitor activities, respond to incidents, and ensure overall safety.
 4. **Alarm Systems**
 Emergency alarms are installed in buildings and can be triggered during dangerous situations such as fires or security threats.
 ### Analysis: